 1. Change the Types of Shoes Worn

 When a child is suffering from bunions on their feet, one of the first recommendations is to change the types of shoes that they wear.
 Instead of wearing tight shoes that fit tightly to the form of their feet, parents should help their children select shoes that are wider.
-The wider width will allow their entire feet to spread a lot more naturally instead of forcing the toes to be crammed and jammed within a small constricted space in the shoe.
+Most importantly, the wider width will allow their entire feet to spread a lot more naturally, instead of forcing the toes to be crammed and jammed within a small constricted space in the shoe.
 Thereby, helping to correct a bunion problem by changing out the wrong shoe to a better fit for children that have bunions.

 2. Change Activities and Increase Exercise

 To correct severe problems with bunions, a foot doctor may recommend different changes in activities and specific types of exercises to assist with correcting these genetic problems.
 Therefore, here are just a few of the exercises and activities that may be recommended to the parents and their children.